Desirebrady/Camagru-42/README.md

 # camagru

 This is a Instagram like dublicate for personal use only.
-View, comment and like posted pictures
+View, comment and like posted pictures done in php

 Login
 ![Screenshot](login.png)